 Myths about LED Lighting and LED Light Bulbs

-Published November 2013 by Compact Fluorescent vs LEDEnergy EfficiencyLED Lighting FactsLED Lighting OptionsLED RetrofitLED vs CFLMyths About LED Lighting
+Published May 2020 by Compact Fluorescent vs LEDEnergy EfficiencyLED Lighting FactsLED Lighting OptionsLED RetrofitLED vs CFLMyths About LED Lighting

-- The LEDs effectively emit light in specific directions instead of scattering it to all spaces, reducing light pollution.
+- LEDs effectively emit light in specific directions instead of scattering it to all spaces, reducing light pollution.